Veggie pizza with a square cut out on a bamboo tray on top of a white and brown towel on a wooden surface (with logo overlay)

 Jump to Recipe

-The original recipe was made using crescent rolls.
+The original recipe was made using crescent roll dough.
 I tried that a few times.
-But I found the pizza crust easier.
-It comes in a can near the rolls.
-It doesn’t fall apart as easily and cooks a little better.
+But I found the pizza crust easier because it doesn’t fall apart as easily and cooks a little better.
+It comes in a can near the rolls in the grocery store.

 Veggie pizza is also great for getting some veggies in.
-It combines some of my favorite things: a bread crust, ranch dipping, and raw veggies.
+It combines some of my favorite things: a bread crust, ranch flavor, and raw veggies.
 I can also use this to get my picky kids to eat some vegetables too.
-Score for mommy!
+Score for Mommy!

 You can serve veggie pizza immediately.
 But I prefer it to be cold.
 It can be stored in the refrigerator though it’s best the day it’s made.
 After that, the crust will start to get a bit too moist.
-So, veggie pizza is something that can be made ahead of time.
+So this cold veggie pizza recipe is something that can be made ahead of time.
 Just not more than a day early.

 Another option for making it ahead of time would be to cook the crust and store it at room temperature.
-Mix the cream cheese spread and refrigerate, and chop the vegetables ahead of time.
+Mix the cream cheese spread, refrigerate, and chop the vegetables ahead of time.
 Then, it would only take a few minutes to prepare the pizza when it’s time to serve.
+I would only do this at most one day ahead of time so the crust is still good.

 Veggie Pizza Step by Step